THE DIFFERENT TABLE SAW TYPES

 As for individual components, the fences found on cabinet saws are vastly more accurate and robust than those on other types of saws.
 Once you make all the necessary adjustments, you won’t need to continually readjust every so often, as is the case with all other table saws.
 Their motors are generally more powerful, as they run on 240V and produce between 3 and 5hp.
 Needless to say, there is literally nothing a cabinet saw can’t cut through.
 Hardwood, pressure-treated lumber, large material sheets, pine, plywood, and so on.
 Their tables are massive and feature extensions.
 Their weight often surpasses 500 pounds, which adds to their stability but does very little for their portability.
 Still, if you really need to move them, they can be mounted to a mobile base.

-And there you have it.
-I have tried to make this as comprehensive as possible, which was not an easy feat, since the classification of table saws is really sketchy.
-As you have seen, the term “contractor saw” has adopted a new meaning.
-Also, it is sometimes difficult to discern which type of saw you are actually dealing with, and the manufacturers don’t really help with monikers like “hybrid cabinet saw”.
+I have tried to make this as comprehensive as possible.
+However, the classification of table saws is really sketchy.
+For example, the term “contractor saw” has adopted a new meaning.
+It is sometimes difficult to distinguish which type of saw you are actually dealing with.
+The manufacturers don’t really help with their industrial nicknames for example, “hybrid cabinet saw”.
 Still, I hope you have learned what each of the saw types have in common and what they don’t have in common, as well as some of the specific features you can find on each of them.

 The 10 Best Table Saws